2020 UK Music Video Awards

 The 2020 UK Music Video Awards were held on 5 November 2020 to recognise the best in music videos and music film making from United Kingdom and worldwide.
 The nominees were announced on 29 September 2020.

 Four new categories were included, R&B/Soul Video (uk, international and newcomer) and Best Lockdown Video, to recognize videos produced during the lockdowns that took place during 2020.
 Due to the COVID-19 pandemic in the United Kingdom the ceremony was held virtually.

 American producer DJ Shadow received the award for Video of the Year for "Rocket Fuel" alongside American hip-hop trio De La Soul, the video was directed by Sam Pilling.
+Below are the list of nominations, the winners are highlighted in bold.